5 Common Myths About Infant Sleep

 So today, I want to focus on my area of expertise, that being sleep, and try to dispel some of the more popular myths I’ve seen in parenting forums, heard from Mom groups I’ve talked with, or had angrily shouted in all caps on my Facebook page.

-1. Sleeping too much during the day will keep baby up at night.
+Baby Sleep Myth #1: Sleeping too much during the day will keep baby up at night.

-Not likely, except in extreme cases.
 Unless your little one is sleeping practically all day and up all night, you probably don’t need to concern yourself with the length of their naps.
 Newborns especially need a ton of sleep.
 In fact, up until about 6 months, I don’t recommend that your little one be awake for more than about 2 - 21/2 hours at a time.
 For newborns, that number is more like 45 minutes to an hour.

 What keeps babies awake at night, more than anything else, is overtiredness.
 You might think that an exhausted baby is more likely to sack out for a full night than one who slept all day, but it’s actually just the opposite.